la2050/archive/_projects/2015/college-bridge-program-for-graduating-high-school-seniors.md

 project_areas:
   - City of Los Angeles
 maker_answers:
-  How do you plan to use these resources to make change?
-Expand a pilot or a program: '0' How do you plan to use these resources to make change?
-Mobilize for systems change: '0' Organization(s) mailing address(es): "3913 N. Virginia Rd., #207\r\nLong Beach, CA 90807" Organization(s) website(s): www.the-ripple-effect.net Organization(s) twitter handle(s): www.twitter.com/1rippleeffect Organization(s) facebook handle(s): www.facebook.com/TheRippleEffect1 Organization(s) instagram handle(s): ''
-  Please share the direct link for voters to sign up for your newsletter(s): '' EIN (for each organization): 33-0748320
-  'Describe your organization(s): Non-profit': '1'
-  'Describe your organization(s): For-profit': '0'
-  'Describe your organization(s): Government': '0'
-  'Describe your organization(s): Other': '0'
-  'Describe your organization(s): Specifics': ''
-  'In one sentence, please describe what your organization does.': >-
-    The Ripple Effect is a nonprofit that assists youth in their educational and career endeavors despite their cultural, social and/or economic background.
   'In one to three sentences, please describe your proposal.': >-
     The Ripple Effect will offer a summer bridge program for graduating high school seniors to prepare them for college.
 The program will include academic and college readiness preparation.
 Students who successfully complete the program will receive a stipend.
-  Please write a sample tweet to describe your submission.: >-
-    Help #highschool students avoid #summermelt.
-Vote for our #LA2050 grant for our #college bridge program.
-  LA is the best place to PLAY: '1'
-  LA is the best place to CREATE: '0'
-  LA is the best place to CONNECT: '0'
-  LA is the healthiest place to LIVE: '0'
-  Where will you be working?
-Central LA: '0'
-  Where will you be working?
-East LA: '0'
-  Where will you be working?
-San Gabriel Valley: '0' Where will you be working?
-San Fernando Valley: '0' Where will you be working?
-South LA: '0'
-  Where will you be working?
-Westside: '0'
-  Where will you be working?
-South Bay: '0'
-  Where will you be working?
-Antelope Valley: '0' Where will you be working?
-County of Los Angeles: '0' Where will you be working?
-City of Los Angeles: '1' Where will you be working?
-LAUSD: '0'
-  Where will you be working?
-Other: '1'
-  Where will you be working?
-Specifics: 'Southeast L.A.
-County, including Whittier, Santa Fe Springs, Pico Rivera' How do you plan to use these resources to make change?
-Conduct research: '0' How do you plan to use these resources to make change?
-Engage residents and stakeholders: '0' How do you plan to use these resources to make change?
-Implement a pilot or new project: '1' 'City, State': 'Long Beach, Ca'
-  Organization(s) name(s): The Ripple Effect
-  How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How do you plan to use these resources to make change?
-Implement and track policy: '0' How do you plan to use these resources to make change?
-Other: '0' How do you plan to use these resources to make change?
-Specifics: '' How will your proposal improve the following “Learn” metrics?
-Percentage of children enrolled in early education programs: '0'
-  'How will your proposal improve the following “Learn” metrics?
-Percent of community college students completing a certificate, degree, or transfer-related program in six years': '0'
-  How will your proposal improve the following “Learn” metrics?
-Youth unemployment and underemployment: '0' How will your proposal improve the following “Learn” metrics?
-District-wide graduation rates: '0' How will your proposal improve the following “Learn” metrics?
-District-wide graduation ratesHS student proficiency in English & Language Arts and Math: '0'
-  How will your proposal improve the following “Learn” metrics?
-District-wide graduation ratesAcademic Performance Index* scores: '0'
-  How will your proposal improve the following “Learn” metrics?
-District-wide graduation ratesCollege matriculation rates: '0'
-  'How will your proposal improve the following “Learn” metrics?
-Student education pipeline (an integrated network of pre-schools, K-12 institutions, and higher education systems that prepares students for seamless transitions between high school, higher ed': '1'
-  How will your proposal improve the following “Learn” metrics?
-Suspension and expulsion rates (Dream Metric): '0' How will your proposal improve the following “Learn” metrics?
-Truancy rates in elementary and middle schools (Dream Metric): '0'
-  How will your proposal improve the following “Learn” metrics?
-Students perceived sense of safety at and on the way to school (Dream Metric): '0'
   Describe in greater detail how you will make LA the best place to learn.: >-
     Graduating high school seniors experience what researchers are calling "The Summer Melt".
 Summer Melt is that period between graduating high school and